 Combine business intelligence and editorial excellence to reach engaged professionals across 36 leading media platforms.

-Precem-TcT also had a positive impact on progression-free survival (PFS), with the median value reaching 6.9 months in the treatment group.
-In addition, 64.3% of patients given the therapy remained free of disease progression at the six-month mark.
+Precem-TcT also had a positive impact on progression-free survival (PFS), with the median value reaching 6.9 months in the treatment group, with a six month PFS rate of 64.3%.

 Meanwhile, the drug was found to be safe and tolerable, with the most common Grade 3 treatment-emergent adverse events (TEAEs) being neutropenia and anaemia.
 While gastrointestinal (GI) TEAEs were observed, they were always mild-to-moderate, with no Grade 3 GI events recorded during the trial.

-These results were first presented in a late-breaking oral presentation at the ongoing 2025 European Society of Medical Oncology (ESMO) congress, which is being held in Berlin, Germany between 17–21 October.
+These results were first presented in a poster presentation at the ongoing 2025 European Society of Medical Oncology (ESMO) congress, which is being held in Berlin, Germany, on 17–21 October.

 US Tariffs are shifting - will you react or anticipate?